Cisco High School “Wildcats”

 It was decided in 1945 to deactivate the high school in Cisco.
 High school students now were sent to Monticello High School to receive their education.
 The Cisco school then became a grades 1 – 8 facility for a time until it too was closed.
 We are not certain when Cisco Grade School closed.

 The Cisco High School building had not been used for sure in the 1990s.
 The school building was torn down in the late 1990s and the Cisco fire station was built on part of the property.
 A newer addition that was built on to the school is now attached to the fire station as a community center.
-Part of it was the old gymnasium.
+Part of this facility includes the old school gymnasium.

 Dennis Downey adds the following information regarding Cisco High School: